-Essay I: Personal Narrative (Due Week 5) A 4-page, 1000-word narrative/descriptive essay (2 Writing Center visits required) Essay II: Analysis (Due Week 8) A 5-page, 1250-word essay using a clear rhetorical mode of essay development (2 Writing Center visits) Essay III: Argument (Due Week 13) A 6-page, 150-word argumentative essay (3 Writing Center visits) Team presentation Two or three students work together to present a chosen topic about writing (see below for topics).
-Presentation must show thorough preparation and collaboration between students.
-Presentations also should contribute to creating an interactive learning environment.
-10% Argument Paper Presentation (Week 11) 5-10 min individual student presentation about their argument paper that may include Written, Oral, Visual, and Electronic components 5% Homework and Class Participation lass This includes routine writing, in-class writing activities, class participation, small quizzes, and forum posts on Blackboard.
-This work may be graded holistically throughout the semester Final Portfolio (Due Week 16) Submitted at the end of the term containing all drafts and final revisions of three course essays, proofs of Writing Center visits, and a one-page reflective essay on the student's writing process 20% Total
+Essay I: Personal Narrative (Due Week 5) A 4-page, 1000-word narrative/descriptive essay (2 Writing Center visits required) Essay II: Analysis (Due Week 8) A 5-page, 1250-word essay using a clear rhetorical mode of essay development (2 Writing Center visits) Essay III: Argument (Due Week 13) A 6-page, 1500-word argumentative essay (3 Writing Center visits) Presentations There will be three presentations that students will practice public speaking in English: team presentation, debate, and argument paper presentation.
+1. Three or four students work together to present a chosen topic about writing (see below for topics).
+Presentation must show thorough preparation and collaboration between students, creating an interactive learning environment.
+Each student must show their contribution to the presentation.
+Students will receive different grades based on their performance. (see below for available dates) 2.
+As part of understanding the third essay on argument, students will complete in-class debate in groups.
+In addition to effective English speaking, this will draw students' attention to preparing supporting materials for their position.
+(Week 10) 3.
+10 min individual presentation about student's argument paper that may include written, oral, visual, and electronic components.
+(Weeks 11 & 12) 15% Homework and Class Participation This includes routine writing, in-class writing activities, class participation, small quizzes, and forum posts on Blackboard.
+This work may be graded holistically throughout the semester.
+Final Portfolio (Due Week 16) Submitted at the end of the term containing all drafts and final revisions of three course essays, proofs of Writing Center visits, and a one-page reflective essay on the student's writing process.

-^{}To pass these assignments, students must affix Writing Center Visit Verification Forms and feedback materials with final drafts.
-Failure to include these materials may result in deductions (5% per each missing visit) or even failure based upon the assignment.
-It is your responsibility to make WC appointments in time.
+To pass these assignments, students must affix Writing Center Visit Verification Forms and feedback materials with final drafts.
+Failure to include these materials will result in deductions (5% per each missing visit) or even failure based upon the assignment.